July 2019 was the hottest month ever recorded, US agency confirms | The China Post

 Ice, ice maybe

-The Arctic Sea ice coverage shrunk by 19.8% compared to average values, beating a previous historic low of July 2012.
-On the Antarctic, ice coverage was also the smallest on record.
+The Arctic Sea ice coverage shrank by 19.8% compared with average values, beating a previous historic low in July 2012.
+Antarctic ice coverage was also the smallest on record.

 The heating trend is likely to continue due to global climate change.